Personal loans

 Secured loan

-If you’re having trouble getting accepted for a personal loan or you’re looking to borrow more than £25,000, you could try applying for a secured loan.
+If you’re having trouble being accepted for a personal loan or you’re looking to borrow more than £25,000, you could try applying for a secured loan.
 This type of loan is also known as a homeowner loan.

 You’ll need to offer an asset such as your home or car as collateral.
 This could be recovered by the lender if you fail to make the repayments.